python-kasa/python-kasa/README.md

 ### Light strips

-* KL400
+* KL400L5
-* KL420
+* KL420L5
 * KL430

-### Tapo-branded devices
+### Tapo and newer Kasa branded devices

-The library has recently added a limited supported for devices that carry tapo branding.
+The library has recently added a limited supported for devices that carry Tapo branding.

 At the moment, the following devices have been confirmed to work:

 * Tapo P110 (plug)
-* Tapo L530 (bulb)
+* Tapo L530E (bulb)

+Some newer hardware versions of Kasa branded devices are now using the same protocol as Tapo branded devices.
+Support for these devices is currently limited as per TAPO branded
+devices:

+* Kasa EP25 (plug) hw_version 2.6
+* Kasa KP125M (plug)

 **If your device is unlisted but working, please open a pull request to update the list and add a fixture file (use `devtools/dump_devinfo.py` to generate one).**